Table of contents

 infinite, the contents of xpt1 and xpt2 are

-1) The input plane must be a CSPICE plane: the normal vector must
+is signaled.
+The input plane must be a SPICE plane: the normal

 2) If the input ellipse has non-orthogonal axes, the error